blake-nelson-dev/file-converter/docs/privacy-policy.md

-# Privacy Policy for ConvertStudio (Not official.
-Still needs updated for production)
+# Privacy Policy for ConvertStudio

-**Last Updated**: August 5, 2025
+**Last Updated**: August 11, 2025
-**Effective Date**: August 5, 2025
+**Effective Date**: Upon Production Launch (Estimated: August 17, 2025)
+**Status**: Draft - Pending Legal Review

 ## Overview

 ConvertStudio ("we", "our", or "us") is committed to protecting your privacy.
-This Privacy Policy explains how we collect, use, and safeguard your information when you use our file conversion service at [your-domain.com] (the "Service").
+This Privacy Policy explains how we collect, use, and safeguard your information when you use our file conversion service (the "Service").

 ## Information We Collect